lcavero/RedisAdapter/README.md

 node-redis-adapter
 ==================

-This adapter provides some extra functionality for the node redis library
+Add extra functionality to the node redis library.

 Install with: